david-wiles/groupme-clone/docs/rest.md

 # REST

-The REST api, located in (separate repo?), provides the entrypoint for any new messages from clients.
+The REST api, located in cmd/courier-rest, provides the entrypoint for any actions from clients.
 When a client wishes to post a new message, create a room, update their profile, or do other activities which originate from the client, the request will be done as an HTTPS request to this service.